docusealco/docuseal/docs/embedding/form-builder-angular.md

     "default": false,
     "description": "Set `true` to display field name placeholders instead of the field type icons."
   },
+  "withSignatureId": {
+    "type": "boolean",
+    "required": false,
+    "description": "Set to `true` to enable Signature ID by default for newly added fields.
+If set to `false`, the Signature ID toggle will be displayed under field settings, with the Signature ID turned off by default."
+  },
   "onlyDefinedFields": {
     "type": "boolean",
     "required": false,